The Mystery of 248 and Cofactor DH

 Elliptic Diffie‑Hellman KEX

 Sends this information to Alice.
-Both then do the final symmetric operation to generate a shared secret:
+Both then perform the final symmetric operation to generate a shared secret:

 Sends it to Alice.
 Both calculate the shared secret similar to the classic version:

-This security of this problem is based on the Elliptic Discrete Logarithm problem which is basically the Elliptic Curve version of DLP on prime fields.
+The security of this problem is based on the Elliptic Discrete Logarithm Problem, which is basically the elliptic‑curve version of DLP on prime fields.

 The Cofactor Problem